Carya sinensis

-Annamocarya is a genus of flowering plants in the family Juglandaceae, containing only one species, Annamocarya sinensis, native to southwestern China (Guangxi, Guizhou, Yunnan) and northern Vietnam.
-It is related to the hickories, and was formerly included in the same genus Carya, as Carya sinensis, but also shares a number of characteristics with the walnuts in the genus Juglans.
-It is grouped with Carya in the subtribe Caryinae.
+Carya sinensis (syn.
+Annamocarya sinensis) is a species of tree native to southwestern China (Guangxi, Guizhou, Yunnan) and northern Vietnam, in the hickory genus Carya.
 It is sometimes called Chinese hickory or beaked hickory.
+It is closely related to Carya kweichowensis.

 It is a medium-sized to large evergreen tree growing to 30 m tall.
 The leaves are 30–50 cm long, and pinnate with 7–11 leaflets.
-The leaflets have an entire margin, which distinguishes it from Carya, where the leaflets have a serrated margin.
-The flowers are catkins produced in spring, with the male catkins in clusters of five to eight together (single in Carya).
+The leaflets have an entire margin, which distinguishes it from other Carya, where the leaflets have a serrated margin.
+The flowers are catkins produced in spring, with the male catkins in clusters of five to eight together (single in other Carya).
 The fruit is a nut 6–8 cm long and 4–6 cm broad, with a prominent, acute beak at the apex.